Our commitment to ethical practice

 Diamonds serve two main functions: jewelry and industrial use.
 A little more than 50 percent of the volume of diamonds mined become gemstones, yet they make up over 95 percent of the total value.
 Today, the majority of diamonds used for industrial purposes are lab grown diamonds.
 Once mined, rough natural diamonds are separated into industrial quality diamonds and gem quality diamonds.

 Gem quality diamonds are either sold straight to diamond polishers referred to as Sight Holders or auctioned off.
 London, Moscow and Antwerp are the main centers for the purchase and trade of rough diamonds.

 Transforming rough stones into finished gems, comprises four steps: determining the optimal cut, cleaving or sawing to break the rough diamond into pieces, bruiting to give the diamond the desired shape and polishing the facets.
 Although cutting takes place in many countries across the world, circa 90% of all diamonds in terms of value are currently polished in India, mostly in the city of Surat.

 After stones have been cut, they are often certified by independent laboratories of which the Gemological Institute of America is the most well known institute.

 Retail in the diamond industry is dominated by private, often family-owned businesses.
 Larger players such as Tiffany & Co, Cartier, Signet and Chow Tai Fook, make up around 30% of the Industry.
 Most retailers are integrated into different steps of the value chain, all the way from rough-diamond sales to jewelry design and manufacturing.
-Online jewelry makes up circa 5-10% of total jewellery sales, with the percentage of diamond jewellery expected to be slightly higher than that.
+Online jewelry makes up circa 5-10% of total jewelry sales, with the percentage of diamond jewelry expected to be slightly higher than that.
 Online sales represent the highest growth category in the industry.